 A sample CAP application may be downloaded here.
 This sample application will help you gather the necessary information to complete a CAP application, but it may not be submitted as your museum’s actual CAP application.

 When Do I Apply?

-The 2014 CAP application will be available on this page starting on Tuesday, October 1, 2013.
+The 2014 CAP application will be available on this page starting in the fall.
 To be notified of the 2014 application’s release, please email us.